TomK32/APRI50/FEATURES.md

 * [0.4] Water sources
 * [0.4] Streams (following downslope)
 * [0.4] Lakes (also moisturing neighbors)
+* Don't always show minerals on the surface, makes prospecting more important
 * Put notes, landmarks and drawings (all on a sign) on the map
 * Generate new map chunks during exploration
 * Collision detection and callbacks